 Flooding isn’t the only issue hurricanes bring.
 During its peak, winds can reach up to 200 mph.
 Your home insurance policy may cover some damage associated with wind, though most will not cover the full extent of hurricane damage.
 If you live in a vulnerable area, adding windstorm insurance to your home isn’t a bad idea.
 In 2019, there were 18 named storms during the hurricane season, which was higher than the annual average of 12.

 The U.S. Department of Interior suggests 85% of wildfires in the U.S. are started by people.
 These types of wildfires can escalate from: unattended campfires, downed power lines, burning debris, discarded cigarettes, and arson.
 The remaining 15% of wildfires are most often started by lightning and lava.
-Historically, wildfire season ran from mid-summer to early autumn, though it can now happen at any point throughout the year.
-Rising temperatures and droughts attributed to climate change are believed to contribute to wildfires by providing dry, combustible plants that are more susceptible to fire and lightning strikes.
+Historically, wildfire season ran from Rising temperatures and droughts attributed to climate change are believed to contribute to wildfires by providing dry, combustible plants that are more susceptible to fire and lightning strikes.
 Vegetation and homes may burn down entirely, or be partially damaged, by the heat and smoke of surrounding fires.
 Insurance coverage is crucial for repairing your home.

 Verisk’s 2019 Wildfire Risk Analysis stated that approximately 4.5 million U.S. homes are located in a high or extreme risk zone, with over 2 million of those being in California.
 Some recent examples include: